WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 eventual consistency even in the case of network partitions.
 When partitions heal, then the nodes have to synchronise by playing catch up with each other.
-Again, this architecture will work for applications whose writes that are commutative.
+Again, this architecture will work for applications whose writes are commutative.
 In case, the writes do not commute, the storage network will have to use an alternative replication protocol to provide eventual consistency.

 Finally, we note that updates to a verifiable credential is also a